 Symptoms will depend on what stage the syphilis is in.
-There are 3 main stages as well as a resting phase.
+There are three main stages as well as a resting phase.

 |Copyright © Nucleus Medical Media, Inc.

-- Small blotches, pustules, or scales
+- Small blotches, blisters, or scales

-- Moist warts in the groin area
+- Moist warts in the groin

 - Slimy white patches in the mouth

-Latency (Resting) Stage May Last for Years
+Latency (Resting) Stage: May Last for Years

 The infection is still present but there are no symptoms.
 It may or may not progress to the third stage.
-Blood tests for syphilis will be positive during this stage.

 Tertiary (Third or Late) Stage